 All of you, every place I've been to and with you will be a part of me forever.
 Thank you

 Being able to connect with a director on some cellular level, that's the magic.
 Meeting a writer, a TEAM.
 All that LOVE-

 What most don't see on a film set is all of us, working hard, differently

 yet in unison, one motion hurling ourselves towards one goal-

 In short-being on set is harmony for me and my ego- there is simply no better feeling than having the opportunity to contribute and to connect and to create with professional craftspeople.

 "You can't understand the very important thing in life unless you allow yourself to get close to it."

-Being the first in my family to graduate from college was the best decision I ever made.
-The second?
-Moving to New York City with a months rent, a pillow and my backpack..
+Being the first in my family to graduate from college was the best decision I ever made in my life.
+The second was moving to New York City with a months rent, a pillow and my backpack..

-People of diverse backgrounds, experiences, talents, skills, and walks of life come together to not only tell stories but to make people laugh, cry, and LEARN!
+People of diverse backgrounds, experiences, talents, skills, and walks of life coming together not only to tell stories but to make people laugh, cry, and LEARN!